 So in other words, if you use a lens with a higher focal length, you will have an easier time isolating your subject from the background and creating a nice soft blur effect.
 The subject may also appear slightly magnified.
 If you’re looking to capture an image with all around intense detail and sharpness (such as a landscape shot) you may want to use a smaller focal length like to capture your entire scene in focus.
 The image may also appear slightly smaller than it actually is.

-To demonstrate how the focal length can affect your depth of field, I conducted the following exercise:
+To demonstrate how Focal Length can affect this and also how it can affect perspective, I conducted the following exercise:

 All of the images have the same shutter speed of 1/160 sec., aperture of F/8.0, and ISO 200 with the focal length being the only changing factor.
 The first shot I used a focal length of 18mm, the second middle photo 55mm and the third photo 160mm.
 In the first image you can see that the subjects (the pumpkins) are clearly in focus as well as the landscape background and all of the surrounding elements.
 You can also see that the pumpkins appear slightly smaller in comparison to the other two images.
 In the second image the background is slightly blurred more and the pumpkins are still crisp and detailed.
 In the third image the subject is clearly isolated from the background and there is a nice soft effect surrounding the pumpkins.
 Also as you may notice, in this image the pumpkins and the grass appear to be slightly closer and larger than in the first two.
 Depending on your desired effect, you can see how each different focal length makes a big difference!